 This post may contain affiliate links.
 Full disclosure here.

-What is my advice?
+What is your advice?
 Make time before you unpack (or the movers arrive) to scrub and deep clean your new home.
 This comprehensive cleaning will (literally) clear the slate.
 Don’t you and your new house deserve a new beginning?

 Should You Clean Your Home Before Moving?

-If the house was recently built, a thorough cleaning is required to eliminate any leftover dust or chemical residue from the construction process.
+If the house was recently built, a thorough cleaning is required to eliminate any leftover dirt or chemical residue from the construction process.
 If you are moving into a previously occupied place, thorough cleaning of the entire house is even more important.
 Even if the property’s move-out requirements include a thorough cleaning, you may never be certain that the room was thoroughly cleaned to your standards.

 Cleaning Checklist for Moving Into an Old House